MaterializeInc/terraform-provider-materialize/docs/guides/materialize_source_table.md

 ### Step 2: Apply the Changes

-Run `terraform plan` and `terraform apply` to create the new `materialize_source_table` resources.
+Run `terraform plan` and `terraform apply` to create the new `materialize_source_table_mysql` resources.
 This step ensures that the tables are defined separately from the source and are not removed from Materialize.

 > **Note:** This will start an ingestion process for the newly created source tables.

 ### Step 3: Remove Table Blocks from Source Resources

-Once the new `materialize_source_table` resources are successfully created, you can safely remove the `table` blocks from your existing source resources:
+Once the new `materialize_source_table_mysql` resources are successfully created, you can safely remove the `table` blocks from your existing source resources:

 ```hcl
 resource "materialize_source_mysql" "mysql_source" {